Valentin-DELAUNAY/Data_Visualization/README.md

 # PS: Please, let the time for the streamlit page to display everything.
-Sometimes, it will take time (due to the specification of the computer, ...)
+Sometimes, it will take time (due to the specification of the computer, the large amount of data, ...)
 Rarely, the page wont display everything or a part of the dataset.
 In this case, please refresh the page.

 # Data Visualisation project, Fuel prices in France - Instant flow

-## Description du Projet :
+## Description of the project:
 In this project, I use a dataset entitled "Fuel prices in France - Instant flow" from the French government site, Data.gouv.fr.
 This dataset can be consulted by following this link: https://www.data.gouv.fr/fr/datasets/prix-des-carburants-en-france-flux-instantane/.
 These data are extracted from the “Fuel Prices” information system and are linked to the fuel sales points listed on the Fuel Prices website, in accordance with a ministerial decree dated December 12, 2006.